ubeysaab/FullStackDevelopment__2024/SASS/README.md

 <!-- the way we create variable in SASS is `$variableName:value;` -->

 ### Variables types
-In SASS we have two types of variables

-In SCSS (Sassy CSS), variables are used to store values such as colors, fonts, or any CSS value that you can reuse throughout your stylesheet.
+Variables are used to store values such as colors, fonts, or any CSS value that you can reuse throughout your stylesheet.
 Here's a breakdown of variable types in SCSS, using your example:

----

-### 1. **Basic Variables**
+1. Basic Variables
 These are single-value variables that store a single piece of data, such as a color, size, or number,boolean.

 ```scss